richard21a/cse15l-lab-reports/lab-report-1-week-2.md

 # Step 4: Moving files with SCP

 Now we are going to learn how to move files from client(your computer) to server(ssh).
-To do this, run the following command in your own computer terminal.
+To do this, run the following command in your own computer terminal(WhereAmI.java is the file in the client that we want to move to the server).

 ![Image](scp.png)